cdl-geneseo/geneseo-dictionary/R/Red-Jacket.md

 # Red Jacket

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Red Jacket

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (n.)
 Dining hall serving residence halls in the south village of the Geneseo campus.
 See also &quot;RJ&quot; &quot;Rumor has it there are laxatives in the food at Red Jacket.&quot; Submitted 2006.
 Dinki.